agnesnoy/SerraLINE/README.md

         that best fits, or, specifying with ' ', you can fit a plane to a selection of base-pairs.
 This selection of points should be at least 3 bps.
+    5.- Tangent length specyfication.
+Type the length l that defines how the tangent vectors are constructed.
+        Beware that for opened structurs l elements (bendings) will be lost.
-    5.- Path to the topology file.
+    6.- Path to the topology file.
 This input will be ignored if you indicated that you don't have a topology.
-    6.- Path to the trajectory file.
+    7.- Path to the trajectory file.
 This trajectory can be in amber format (*crd or *x) and WrLINE outputs format ( *3col and *xyz).
-    7.- In case the projection method was selected, the projected trajectory can be written in xyz or crd format.
+    8.- In case the projection method was selected, the projected trajectory can be written in xyz or crd format.
 Type 1 for writing the projected trajectory or 0 for not.